-One might ask: ‘How do we apply it?’
-And, ‘Can we apply the new theory to resolve specific debates about wages?’
+One might ask: ‘How can we apply the new theory to resolve specific debates about wages?’

-The problem is partly cultural, “mechanical,” and technical.
+The problem is partly cultural and partly “mechanical”.

-The “mechanical structure” is found in any exchange economy, ancient or modern, whether malevolent or benevolent, whether one nation is dominated by another or a group of nations is cooperating.
+The “mechanical structure” is found in any exchange economy, ancient or modern.

 The cultural side of the problem includes questions about the standard of living.
 There is always a present standard of living, an emerging standard of living and, perhaps, a potential standard of living.

-To end this section, we briefly draw your attention to just two aspects of implementation:
+To end this section, we draw your attention to the following:

-(1) The two-flow structure is local, global and, indeed, glocal.
-In order to make informed decisions about what to do, economists working within the new economics will need data.
+(1) The two-flow structure is local and global.
+Economists working within the new economics will need data.
 That data is not presently available.
-A main source will be from accounting methods that advert to and distinguish two flows, as well as (as much as necessary) “layerings” of payments that are initial, transitional and final.
+A main source will be from accounting methods that distinguish two flows, as well as (as much as necessary) “levels” of payments that are initial, transitional and final.